 Radio revelry

-Barques, Sparks and Sharks, an Orcadian at Sea by Len Wilson
+Barques, Sparks and Sharks, by Len Wilson

 Seafarers are known for their story-telling abilities, and Orkney-born Len Wilson does not disappoint.
 He vividly recounts four years of 'crossing the equator 10 times', all before the age of 22, while working as a radio officer from 1957 to 1961 on a variety of vessels – from swanky passenger ships to tramp steamers.